tjdesanti/tjdesanti.github.io/docs/03-Component-Selection/Component-Selection.md

     | steady speed                               | need custom footprint                                           |
     | simple 2-wire connection                  | may not be suitable for a drive train                            |

+**Rationale:** The GEARMOTOR 220 RPM 12V MICR METAL seems to be the best fit for the drive train system.
+Not only does it use 12V, but it has a balance of torque and speed that should be able to haul the weight of the rest of the scavenger tank.

 # Hall Effect Sensors